colour-science/colour-science.org/output/cited-by/index.rst

 ------------

 -   Meng, J., Simon, F., & Hanika, J. (2015).
 Physically Meaningful Rendering using Tristimulus Colours, 34(4).
 Retrieved from http://jo.dreggn.org/home/2015_spectrum.pdf
+-   Wheatley, K. J. (2016).
+A retrospective on the adoption of the ACES technology at Framestore.
+In Proceedings of the 2016 Symposium on Digital Production - DigiPro ’16 (pp. 19–30).
+New York, New York, USA: ACM Press. doi:10.1145/2947688.2947695
+-   Hart, E. (2016).
+UHD Color for Games.
+Retrieved from https://developer.nvidia.com/sites/default/files/akamai/gameworks/hdr/UHDColorForGames.pdf

 Presentations
 -------------